ssliwinski07/Flutter-SWAPI/README.md

 Login to app has been added to check how redirect (from go_router package) works.
 To login please use user: `admin` and password: `admin123`.
 After successful login you will be redirected to home screen, otherwise you will see error message.

 App has switch to toggle between single and multi selection option.
 Setting is saved locally.
+Saving and getting local settings is handled by `LocalSettingsCubit` (modules/state/lib/cubit/cubits/settings/local/local_settings_cubit.dart).

 ## Getting Started